-Even though the #NameOurShip campaign is over, Boaty McBoatface has continued to provide us with endless entertainment, so we decided to choose our favourite Boaty McBoatthings…
+Even though the #NameOurShip campaign we ran with NERC is over, Boaty McBoatface has continued to provide us with endless entertainment, so we decided to choose our favourite Boaty McBoatthings…

 It wasn’t just news channels and talk shows who were talking about it, it reached 250 million people across social media and trended on Twitter across the UK, USA and Australia.
 Even brands such as Iron Maiden, Universal Orlando and Paddy Power joined in the conversation.